jasshone/jasshone.github.io/_posts/2024-07-20-Vision-Transformer.md

 After the embedded images are passed through the transformer encoder, there is also an extra MLP head added to project the encodings to a specific class, which we will also discuss in a bit.

+## Data

+So a quick summary of the data used in the paper: most vision datasets consist of labelled images, or classification datasets.
+One of the most famous/largest is ImageNet, which is what the authors use for pretraining.
+As such, the data consists of images and corresponding labels.

 ## Pre-transformer image encoding

 This is the crux of the paper, which is how to convert image data into sequential data which is used in a transformer.
 There's a couple of innovations